eshant-jain/documents/spring_questions.md

+# Spring Core
 What is Dependency Injection and it types?
+Write a code to show where exactly there is dependency injection?
+Different Bean Injection Scenarios Possible or not
+  Can you inject a singleton bean into prototype bean?
+  Can you inject a singleton bean into singleton bean?
+  Can you inject a prototype bean into singleton bean?
+  Can you inject a prototype bean into prototype bean?
 What is BeanFactory?
 Does BeanFactory support Annotations?
 Difference between BeanFactory and ApplicationContext?
-Bean Life-cycle?
+Spring Bean Life-cycle?
-Bean Scopes?
+What are the Bean Scopes?
-Difference between The BeanFactory and the ApplicaitonContext in spring framework?
 When are the beans initialized in Spring?
-What is Autowiring?
+What is Autowiring and its Types?
-Types of Autowiring?
+Spring Circular Dependency management?
+Spring life-cycle BeanAware or BeanName
 Difference between @Service and @Component and @Resource?
-@Component, @Resource, @Service?

 Difference between <context:annotation-config> vs <context:component-scan>?
-Spring Circular Dependency management?
-Spring life-cycle BeanAware or BeanName
-Different Bean Injection Scenarios Possible or not
-  can you inject a singleton bean into prototype bean?
-  can you inject a singleton bean into singleton bean?
-  can you inject a prototype bean into singleton bean?
-  can you inject a prototype bean into prototype bean?
+How to get property file in Spring?
+Spring - XML vs Annotations vs Java Based Configuration?
+What is connection pool and why do we use it?

+# Spring MVC
+Explain Spring MVC and filters in it?
+What is dispatcherservlet in Spring MVC?

+# Spring ORM
 Explain all the Propagations available in spring?(Transaction management)
 How did you configure spring with Hibernate
-Spring - Java Based Configuration?
 Why DB security(ROLE BASED authentication) vs ORM

-How to get property file in Spring?
-Explain Spring MVC and filters in it?
+# Spring AOP
+What is AOP?
 How Aspects work?
-What is connection pool and why do we use it?
+Aspectj or spring xml based?

+# Spring Boot
 How to configure spring boot?
 How WSDL are generated in SOAP for Spring Boot app?
 How to configure transaction via Spring?
 What is Proxy and why?

+# Answers to Questions Above
 When are the beans initialized in Spring?
 A: All singleton beans are initialized as context initialization while using applicationContext and at getBean when BeanFactory is used.
 @Component, @Resource, @Service?